samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 1. This gets us the current authorization status from PHPhotoLibrary.
 If we've already been granted authorization from prior prompts, we call the completion handler with a value of true and return out of the method.

-2. If authorization was not previously granted, we request it.
-As stated earlier When requesting authorization, iOS displays an alert dialog box that asks for user's permission, upon user's interaction with the alert box it passes back the status of our user's selection as a PHAuthorizationStatus object in its PHPhotoLibrary.requestAuthorization completion handler method.\
+2. If authorization has not been previously granted or requested, we request it.
+As stated earlier when requesting authorization, iOS displays an alert that asks for user's permission, upon user's selection it passes back the user's selection as a PHAuthorizationStatus object.\
-We then call our completion handler and return true if the status value is .authorized, or .limited, otherwise we return false.
+We then call our completion handler and return true if the status (PHAuthorizationStatus) value is .authorized, or .limited, otherwise we return false.